 Engage with Museum Exhibits

-Visit museums with extensive collections of Mayan and Aztec artifacts to examine intricate carvings, pottery, and other objects that showcase their artistic skills and cultural practices.
+Visit museums with extensive collections of Mayan and Aztec artifacts to examine involved carvings, pottery, and other objects that showcase their artistic skills and cultural practices.
 Museum curators and educators can provide valuable insights and interpretations of these artifacts, helping you understand their significance and historical context.

 Participate in Educational Programs